OscarGuerreroLopez/getfit/README.md

 ## Description

-This is just a simple test where I used a monorepo trying to mimic two microservices that can be deployed individually.
+This is just a simple test where I used a monorepo trying to mimic two microservices that can be deployed individually and also an orchestrator to make the validations for the user and call the right service to handle the request.
 Tried to follow the clean architecture features where the domain (entities and use-cases) are separated from the implementation and the framework.
 All the dependencies are injected, respecting the dependency inversion principle and SOLID.

 ## Structure

 In this monorepo we have two applications, one that handles the user and authentication and the other that handles the exercise business context.

-Logging could have been done right, like to Datadog or Kibana for example, but just for this exercise I am loggin to the console.
+Logging could have been done right, like to Datadog or Kibana for example, but just for this exercise I am login to the console.
 Since it is abstracted that could change at any moment by modifying the logger service.

 #### App

 The app part handles the routing of the requests.
-Directs the request to the appropriate use case to handle it
+Directs the request to the appropriate service to handle it.
+It is composed of a main orch service that does the validation and proxies the request to the right service

 #### Libs